Home Office Safe Harbor

 - Use the business area of your home regularly and exclusively for a trade or business

-- Make the business part of your home at least one of the following:
+- Make the business part of your home at least one of these:

 - Your principal place of business